 The requested firmware F is fetched by udev. udev searches for the firmware in the system's firmware search path, usually /lib/firmware.
-F typically has the form "hm2/<BoardType>/file.bit"; a typical value for F might be "hm2/5i20/SVST8_4.BIT".
-If EMC2 is installed by the Debian package (.deb), then the firmware files are already installed in /lib/firmware.
-If EMC2 is compiled from source and configured for run-in-place, then the user must symlink the hostmot2 firmware into /lib/firmware manually, using a command like this:
+F typically has the form "hm2/<BoardType>/file.bit"; a typical value for F might be "hm2/5i20/SVST8\4.BIT".
+The firmware files are distributed separately from EMC2/LinuxCNC, in the host-mot2-firmware packages available from linuxcnc.org.